-C(m CG ir Ianagi al and contract management: the Committee will support the n discharging its statutory financial duties, including through ing the budget delegated to it by the North East London CCG ing Body and exercising the following functions: 56 managing the budget for the ICP area, ensuring that it operates within the agreed CCG financial accountability and reporting framework; 56 managing the allocation of budgets to any Borough sub- committee established by the Committee and ensure that accountability and reporting arrangements are in-place, consistent with the overall financial accountability and reporting framework agreed by the CCG; 56 overseeing the development of a financial plan for the ICP area and, once approved by the North East London CCG Governing Body, manage the plan, ensuring that all North East London CCG Governing Body reporting requirements are met; 56 6.15. leading on tendering and procurement within the ICP area; 56 leading on contract design for health services commissioned within the ICP area; 56 working with the ICP Board to manage supply chain for health and care services within the ICP area; di. di ischar ring performance: the Committee will support the CCG in ging its statutory reporting requirements and in discharging its in relation to quality and the improvement of services, as 56 working with the ICPB to manage and monitor contracts for health and care services in the ICP area; 56 working with the ICPB to ensure continuous quality improvement in health and care services within the ICP area; 56 complying with statutory reporting requirements in relation to services being commissioned in the ICP area; 56 working with the ICPB in relation to safeguarding, ensuring that all CCG policies and procedures are appropriately implemented within the ICP area; 56 6.22. overseeing safeguarding interventions, working with the ICPB; 56 leading on performance review and management for the ICP area; older engagement and management: the Committee's overall to support the CCG in discharging its statutory duty under
+Financial and contract management: the Committee will support the CCG in discharging its statutory financial duties, including through managing the budget delegated to it by the North East London CCG Governing Body and exercising the following functions:

+- 56.12. managing the budget for the ICP area, ensuring that it operates within the agreed CCG financial accountability and reporting framework; - 56.13. managing the allocation of budgets to any Borough subcommittee established by the Committee and ensure that accountability and reporting arrangements are in-place, consistent with the overall financial accountability and reporting framework agreed by the CCG; - 56.14. overseeing the development of a financial plan for the ICP area and, once approved by the North East London CCG Governing Body, manage the plan, ensuring that all North East London CCG Governing Body reporting requirements are met; - 56.15. leading on tendering and procurement within the ICP area; - 56.16. leading on contract design for health services commissioned within the ICP area; - 56.17. working with the ICP Board to manage supply chain for health and care services within the ICP area;

+Monitoring performance: the Committee will support the CCG in discharging its statutory reporting requirements and in discharging its duties in relation to quality and the improvement of services, as follows:

+- 56.18. working with the ICPB to manage and monitor contracts for health and care services in the ICP area; - 56.19. working with the ICPB to ensure continuous quality improvement in health and care services within the ICP area; - 56.20. complying with statutory reporting requirements in relation to services being commissioned in the ICP area; - 56.21. working with the ICPB in relation to safeguarding, ensuring that all CCG policies and procedures are appropriately implemented within the ICP area; - 56.22. overseeing safeguarding interventions, working with the ICPB; - 56.23. leading on performance review and management for the ICP area;